asgardphp/docs/framework.md

 <a name="installation"></a>
 ##Installation

-The installation is very straighforward.
+The installation is very straightforward.
 Open a console, go to your web directory and run:

 	composer create-project asgardphp/starter [project]